Last Trip

 Last Trip is a 1956 Australian radio play by William Jenner.
 It aired as part of a special week of Australian plays on the ABC scheduled by Leslie Rees.
 Jenner was a former sailor who had previously written Deserter for the ABC.

 The play was performed by Sydney and Brisbane casts.
 The ABC considered it one of its major radio plays of the year.

 The Age said "condensation was rather tight".

 Premise

-"There is Tug, an easy-going Casanova, rather selfish and self-centred, and Bally, his mate, more serious and sincere, very much in love with his new wife and waiting for the day when be can afford to retire from the sea and become a domesticated householder.
+"There is Tug, an easy-going Casanova, rather selfish and self-centred, and Bally, his mate, more serious and sincere, very much in love with his new wife and waiting for the day when he can afford to retire from the sea and become a domesticated householder.
 Bally takes Tug home to meet Gwen, his wife.
-They show no signs of recognition, but Gwen seems to take a dislike to Tug In actual In actual fact, and unknown to Bally, she and Tug once knew each other very well indeed.
+They show no signs of recognition, but Gwen seems to take a dislike to Tug In actual fact, and unknown to Bally, she and Tug once knew each other very well indeed.
 It is a situation in which a slight stroke of ill-luck could bring about tragedy."